We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Achilles tendinitis can lead to Achilles tendinosis, a degenerative condition in which the structure of the tendon changes and becomes susceptible to serious damage.
 The tendon can tear, causing great pain.

 Tendinitis and tendinosis are different conditions.
 Tendinitis involves inflammation, while tendinosis is a degenerative process on a cellular level, and there is no inflammation.
 Tendinosis is often misdiagnosed as tendinitis.
-Getting the correct diagnosis will lead to more appropriate treatment.
+Getting the

 Achilles tendinitis can develop in different ways.
 Some are easier to avoid than others, but being aware of them can aid earlier diagnosis and help prevent serious injury.